Axel Toupane: Return to Santa Cruz (2021)

 On October 15, 2021, Toupane signed with the Golden State Warriors, but was waived the next day.
 On October 25, he was reacquired by the Santa Cruz Warriors.

-Paris Basketball (2022–present)
+Paris Basketball (2022–2023)

 On January 6, 2022, Toupane marked his return to France, signing with Paris Basketball of the LNB Pro A until the end of the 2023–2024 season.

+Metropolitans 92 (2023–2024)

+On August 9, 2023, he signed with Metropolitans 92 of the French LNB Pro A.

+On August 29, 2024, he signed with Diablos Rojos del México of the Liga Nacional de Baloncesto Profesional, he didn't play any games for the team.

+Homenetmen Beirut (2025)

+On January 31, 2025, Toupane signed with the Homenetmen Beirut of the Lebanese Basketball League.

+Taoyuan Taiwan Beer Leopards (2025)

+On March 22, 2025, Toupane signed with the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).
+On August 12, the Taoyuan Taiwan Beer Leopards announced that Toupane left the team.

+FC Porto (2025–present)

+On August 20, 2025, Toupane signed with FC Porto of the Liga Portuguesa de Basquetebol (LPB).

 National team career

 As a member of the junior national teams of France, Toupane played at the 2011 FIBA Europe Under-20 Championship, where he won a bronze medal, and at the 2012 FIBA Europe Under-20 Championship, where he won a silver medal.
 Toupane has also been a member of the senior French national basketball team.
 With France's senior team, he played at the 2017 EuroBasket.